 Step 4.
 Start Testing

-So, now you have a ready-made test: two variants of one element.
+So, now you have a ready-made test on your Shopify store: two variants of one element.
 You can now launch it right away.

 At this point, you need to determine how long the test will take.
 As we have already mentioned, it is best to run a test for two complete business cycles.
 Here, you also need to determine the sample size and the goals you plan to achieve.